xzpjerry/proj3-anagrams/README.md

 time I do not know a workaround.
 It is necessary to kill the second process manually.
 Use 'ps | grep python' to discover it, then 'kill' to kill it.
 Or, on Linux systems, use the 'killall' command.

-## Status

-flask_vocab.py and the template vocab.html are a 'skeleton' version of the anagram game for a CIS 322 project.
-They uses conventional
-interaction through a form, interacting only when the user submits the form.
-Your assignment is to replace the interaction with AJAX interaction on each keystroke.

-## Minijax?

-flask_minijax.py and templates/minijax.html are a tiny example of using JQuery with flask for an Ajax application.
-They should not be included in the version of the project you turn in.

 ## To run automated tests